Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Numerical Experiments

 We follow the same numerical implementation as in \cite{LucariniChekroun2024}.
 We discretise the latitude in $M=37$ steps of 5$^\circ$ and use time steps of one day.
-We perform multiple runs of the model, each for a duration of $1000$ $y$.
-We specifically choose as initial condition the warm climate established with the present-day solar constant $\mu=1$ and $\eta_0=0$ (see Fig. 1a in \cite{Bodai2015}).
 We add at each of $j$, $j=1,\ldots,M$ site a white stochastic forcing $\eta_0\eta_j(t)$ that is uncorrelated in time and across the $M$ sites, such that, specifically, $cov(\eta_0\eta_j(t),\eta_0\eta_k(t'))=\eta_0^2\delta_{jk}\delta(t-t')$, where $cov$ indicates the covariance in time, $\delta_{ij}$ is the Kronecker delta and $\delta(t)$ is the Dirac distribution.
 As a result, our resulting model is an elliptic diffusion process.
-Following \cite{LucariniChekroun2024}, we modulate the strength of the stochastic forcing by choosing $\eta_0=0.2$, which provides a resonable natural high-frequency variability.
+Following \cite{LucariniChekroun2024}, we modulate the strength of the stochastic forcing by choosing $\eta_0=0.2$, which provides a reasonable natural high-frequency variability.
 We integrate the system in time using the Euler–Maruyama scheme \cite{Kloeden2011}.

 The modification to the Ghil-Sellers model we add in this work boils down to considering a time-dependent reference state of the system.
 We include an explicit time-dependent solar irradiance $\mu=\mu(t)$ in order to succinctly represent variability in the incoming solar radiation due to solar activity and to the presence of excess aerosol in the upper atmosphere resulting from volcanic eruptions.
 We consider